 When considering the cost of this type of equipment, you need to take into account not only the water heater itself but the price of installation.
 Customers often neglect to consider the installation correctly, for example, when choosing a gas tankless water heater can cost considerably more than the original water tank.
 Installation costs are affected by the type of heater, the desired installation location, and the availability of adequate electricity or natural gas.

 At Nick’s Plumbing & Air Conditioning, we offer our customers a selection of some of the best electric and gas tankless water heaters currently on the market.
 The price of the units from, $4,000-$8,500, and that includes the installation electric or gas model.
-Regardless of the model, the cost of repair will cost a flat fee of $170-$450.
+Regardless of the model, the cost of repair will cost between $170-$450.
 While depending on what is needed to be repaired or replaced, parts can cost anywhere between $30-$400.

 Signs You Need A New Water Heater Installed